William Davenport (filmmaker): Autism activist

 Other than producing documentary films, Davenport is also active in the international autism community.
 Davenport was a member of the San Francisco Marin Autism Taskforce.
-From 2007-2011, Davenport was the executive director of the non-profit organization Autism Social Connection; it was there that he developed his practice of teaching filmmaking to adults, teens and children on the autism spectrum.
-He has worked extensively with the San Francisco Bay Area autism organization Autism, Asperger's Coalition for Education, Networking and Development, and the Washington D.C. based organization ASAN (Autistic Self Advocacy Network).
+From 2007 to 2011, Davenport was the executive director of the non-profit organization Autism Social Connection; it was there that he developed his practice of teaching filmmaking to adults, teens and children on the autism spectrum.
+He has worked extensively with the San Francisco Bay Area autism organization Autism, Asperger's Coalition for Education, Networking and Development, and the Washington, D.C.–based organization ASAN (Autistic Self Advocacy Network).
 In the United Kingdom, Davenport has collaborated with C.R.A.E.
 (Centre for Research in Autism and Education) and the charity – Ambitious about Autism – on free screenings of his films followed by panel discussions.
 Davenport presently is the executive director of Autism House, a Eugene, Oregon based non-profit organization.

 Publisher and editor

-Unsound was a magazine published in San Francisco by William Davenport, who was also in the band Problemist.
-There were 8 issues published between 1983-86.
+Unsound was a magazine published in San Francisco by William Davenport, Tamara L. and Chris Rankin.
+William was in the band Problemist.
+There were eight issues published between 1983 and 1986.
 Unsound was one of the earlier US based publications with any longevity that covered the industrial/noise/punk/experimental underground.
 The first issue of Unsound was published in September, 1983.
 It came about as a reaction against separatism, in which 'a select few become the only creative sources that are recognized.'
 Unsound focused on the harder edge of experimental art and music – the edge that most consider subversive.
 Artists/groups covered in the past have been Negativland, Glenn Branca, Ellen Zweig, Einsturzende Neubauten, Karen Finley, Boyd Rice (NON), Minimal Man, Sonic Youth, Whitehouse, Psychic TV, and Leslie Thornton.

 All cover art was done by different visual artists, some being Jo Babcock, Allan Winkler, Trevor Brown, Didier Cremieux.
 Unsound was a networking tool where information was listed and exchanged – areas included radio, publications, distribution, mail art, extensive tape and record reviews, and other assorted network and contacts.
 The issues also included interviews with Blixa Bargeld of Einsturzende Neubauten, Remko Scha, Michael Gira/Swans, Genesis P-Orridge, John Balance & Peter Christopherson/Coil, Kronos Quartet, an overview of the Los Angeles experimental electronic scene of the time, and much more.